Pac-Man Vs.: Development

 Pac-Man Vs. was designed by Shigeru Miyamoto and Nintendo Entertainment Analysis & Development (EAD) for the GameCube.
 A fan of the original Pac-Man arcade game, Miyamoto designed a tech demo to show off the capabilities of the GameCube - Game Boy Advance link cable peripheral, where one player controlled Pac-Man and three others controlled the ghosts.
 A short demo was shown off at the Games Convention in Germany, simply titled Pac-Man for Nintendo GameCube, where it gained a sizable amount of attention.
 The game took a month to complete, where it was then shown to Namco, who took interest and agreed to publish it as a full game.
 It was presented at the 2003 Electronic Entertainment Expo (E3), with Pac-Man creator Toru Iwatani invited to the presentation as a guest.

+Release
-The game was released in Japan on November 27, 2003, in North America on December 2, 2003, and in PAL regions on April 2, 2004.

-In Japan, the game was released as a prize for members of Club Nintendo.
-In North America, the game was bundled with the Player's Choice re-release of Pac-Man World 2, in addition to the GameCube versions of I-Ninja and R: Racing Evolution.
-In Europe, the game was bundled with R Racing, with the game's distributor Electronic Arts announcing this in February 2004.
+The game was first released in Japan on November 27, 2003, in North America on December 2, 2003, and in PAL regions on April 2, 2004.
+In Japan, the game came bundled with the GameCube version of R: Racing Evolution or for Club Nintendo members who registered one of six selected Nintendo or Namco titles on the service before the end of the year.
+In North America, the game was bundled with the Player's Choice re-release of Pac-Man World 2 and R: Racing Evolution, or as a stand-alone title with purchases or pre-orders of I-Ninja.
+In Europe, the game was also bundled with R: Racing, with Namco Europe's co-publisher Electronic Arts announcing this in February 2004.

 A remake of the game was released for the Nintendo DS in 2007 as part of Namco Museum DS, using the system's Download Play function for multiplayer.
 A version for mobile phones was also released that utilized Bluetooth for multiplayer.
 A high-definition remake of the GameCube version was released in 2017 for the Nintendo Switch Namco Museum compilation, requiring two systems to play (one must have the full game while the other must also own either the full game or a free Pac Man VS download app).
 A single-console mode is also included, where players controlled the ghosts to catch a computer-controlled Pac-Man.
 The multiplayer aspect of the original GameCube release was re-used for the online battle mode in The Legend of Zelda: Phantom Hourglass (2007).